VasaviGannena/VasaviGannena/README.md

 - 🤔 I’m looking for help with Design Patterns 😭;
 - 💬 Ask me about I love coding;
 - 😄 Pronouns: She/her;
-- 🌐 Github:MyProfilio by using Angular: https://vasavigannena.github.io/portfolio-ng/ ;
+- 🌐 Github-Page:MyProfilio by using Angular: https://vasavigannena.github.io/portfolio-ng/ ;
 - ⚡ Fun fact: I like decorating my home with my Art work;
 - 📫 How to reach me: vasavi5431@gmail.com ;